-It is common to spend time, and money on a problem that doesn’t need that much attention.
+It’s common to spend time, and money on a problem that doesn’t need that much attention.
 Why?
 Because you’re solving the wrong one.
 So you need to take time to determine that you are answering the right problem.
 Have a good understanding of what the problem actually is.
-Members of your team may have a different opinion on what the issues you are facing.
+Also, members of your team may have a different opinion on what the issues you are facing.

 2. Understand self-interests

 Attempt to understand where everyone’s attention is usually omitted from problem solving and can cause you no end of grief.
-The needs that you need to satisfy with the solution.
+The needs that you need to satisfy with the final solution.
 Be careful to do this stage before looking at the solution.
-As it’s common for people to become attached to one solution and ignore what’s needed.
-So listen to those involved in the problem and with an open mind list each the vested interests that may come from any potential solutions.
+It’s common for people to become attached to one solution and ignore what’s really needed.
+So listen to those involved in the problem and with an open mind list each of the isolated vested interests that may come from any potential solutions.

 Brainstorm and list all the options open to you.
-Nothing too daft or silly.
-Try and do this listing on a separate occasion to step 2.
+Nothing too daft or silly ruled out.
+Also, to prevent creative burnout and the two parts merging together try and do this listing on a separate occasion to step 2 activities.

-Now, look at each option and impartially and honestly isolate the strengths and weaknesses of each one.
+Now, look at each option to impartially and honestly and isolate the strengths and weaknesses of each one.
 Again don’t do the listing and evaluation at the same time.
-Use analysis tools to assist you.
+And use analysis tools to assist you.

 6. Write it down

-Write down the options, so you don’t forget them and also, to help you think through each step and the subsequent implications.
+Write down the options, so you don’t forget them and to assist you in thinking through each step and the subsequent implications.